poblabs/weewx-belchertown/README.md

 Features include:
 * Real-time streaming updates on the front page of the webpage without neededing to reload the website. (weewx-mqtt extension required and an MQTT server with Websockets required)
+* Light and Dark Mode with automatic switching based on sunset and sunrise
 * Forecast data updated every hour without needing to reload the website. (a free DarkSky API key required)
 * Information on your closest Earthquake updated automatically
 * Observation charts that update without needing to reload the website.